Foreign relations of Russia: Foreign policy of the Russian Federation

 In international affairs, Putin had made increasingly critical public statements regarding the foreign policy of the United States and other Western countries.
-In February 2007, at the annual Munich Conference on Security Policy, he criticized what he called the U.S. monopolistic dominance in global relations and claimed that the U.S. displayed an "almost unconstrained hyper use of force in international relations."
+In February 2007, at the annual Munich Conference on Security Policy, he criticized what he called the US monopolistic dominance in global relations and claimed that the US displayed an "almost unconstrained hyper use of force in international relations."
 He said the result of it is that "no one feels safe!
 Because no one can feel that international law is like a stone wall that will protect them.
 Of course such a policy stimulates an arms race."

 Vladimir Putin meeting with American president Joe Biden, 2021.